Stonehill College Investment Finance Initiative (SCIFI) Program

-Business majors are encouraged to participate in an internship.
+Business majors are encouraged to participate in multiple internships.
 Only junior and senior Business majors with a 2.80 GPA or better may register for BUS 475 - Internship in Business Administration unless granted permission by the Business Department Internship Coordinator.

 Students must work a minimum of 12 hours per week for 14 weeks (168 hours total) to earn 3 credits.
 Students are also required to submit a professional journal or portfolio and a research paper as part of their internship.

 Business majors may apply a maximum of 6 credits of BUS 475 to their major.